Kazbek Gekkiyev: Personal

 Gekkiyev was 28 years old at the time of his murder.
 He was born in Russia and lived in the village of Zhankhoteko in Kabardino-Balkaria, in Russia.
 He studied at a school.

 Career

 Gekkiyev was a popular journalist and television presenter at VGTRK in the city of Nalchik, Russia.
 As a journalist he reported about social issues that didn't attract much attention publicly.
 He took over the position of the anchor after a video was released in February from local militants alluding to the Islamic insurgency, threatening the previous two news anchors causing them to get pulled off air for safety precautions.
-Colleagues did not know of any motives for killing Gekkiyev in view of the fact that his reports were never connected to crime or the insurgency in the North Caucasus.
+Colleagues did not know of any motives for killing Gekkiyev as his reports were never connected to crime or the insurgency in the North Caucasus.

 Death

 Kazbek Gekkiyev died from three gun shot wounds to the head shot by two men with an automatic weapon late Wednesday night on 5 December 2012 around 9:00 p.m. night local time (17:00 GMT).
 The scene took place in a parking lot outside of his workplace as he was talking with a fellow female co-worker.
 Two gunmen approached the two asking Gekkiyev to confirm his identity as the television news anchor, and when he answered yes, they shot the journalist dead on the spot and fled the scene leaving his co-worker unharmed.
 Investigators believe Gekkiyev's death to be a threat to other journalists and their bosses not to cover news about insurgents in the region.
 Gekkiyev is the seventh journalist in last decade and first journalist in 2012 to be murdered in Russia in correspondence to his work.

 Police established the identities of Gekkiyev's attackers, one of which being Zeitun Boziev and the other unnamed, who was killed by police on 22 January.
 The Investigatory Committee of the Russian Federation (ICRF) established the suspect in the murder of Kazbek Gekkiev as 30-year-old Zeitun Boziev, who is also lived in Nalchick.
 Law enforcement started searching for Boziev in 2011 but he went to the forest after he was ordered not to leave.
 He then joined a group of local armed underground and eventually became the primary candidate as the replacement KBR gunman following the death of the group's leaders.